-If you are using other modules that alter the permissions or interface for user admin.
+Recent fixes have improved the compatibility with other modules that alter the permissions or interface for user admin.
 Even so, if you are using other modules please test the combined function carefully.
 See the following issues that document the interaction with particular modules:

 Version 2 of the module fixes various security problems in version 1.
 There is a new version because the instructions and permissions are a little different.

 Older versions are no longer supported and are insecure.
 Version 1 of the module was originally written assuming sub-admin users would have the permission 'administer users', which was later discovered to be insecure.
 This version will be deleted once version 2 is a full release.

 If you choose to use this version, you either need to

 - grant the sub-admins 'administer users' permissions and trust them not to exploit the insecurity